Liberty-Biomedical-Visualization/liberty-illustration/README.md

 #### Unit tests

 Unit tests contain a `.spec` segment before the `.ts` or `.tsx` file extension.
+They are co-located with the modules they test.

 To run unit tests: